It’s been two years since I discovered drone racing and about a year since I wrote #sideproject: The Making of an Easy-Build FPV Drone.

 Stay tuned for stick tutorials, flight videos, and drone upgrades!

-(Curiosity Club is a series where Bresslergroupers go exploring and ask questions.
+(This post is part of Curiosity Club, a series where Bresslergroupers go exploring and ask questions.
 We think Arnold Edinborough had a good point when he said, “If you tell me that curiosity killed the cat, I say only the cat died nobly.” )